-The next field research trip will be catching the first flush (if we get enough rain) conducted in Upstart and Cleveland Bays, as we continue to sample our way to unravelling how much a turtle can take...
+The next and final field research trip will be conducted in Cleveland Bay, as we continue to sample our way to unravelling how much a turtle can take...

 Until then, I'm signing off - Chris Hof.

 "Rivers to Reef to Turtles investigation is made possible with the help of Banrock Station wines"